 - miles per hour to kilometers per hour

 - dollars to euros

-While these may seem mere details, research has proven that the cultural adaptation of these bits of information contribute greatly to a consumer’s willingness to buy a product.
+While these may seem mere details, research has proven that the cultural adaptation of these bits of information contributes significantly to a consumer’s willingness to buy a product or hire a service.

-After all, who would buy something, especially an item as expensive as a car, without fully understanding what they’re investing in?
+After all, who would buy a product without fully understanding what’s their investment?

 Models for success in automotive translation

 A case study published in 2017, which analyzed:

 - PSA Peugeot Citroën’s activity in the Brazilian market and

 - how core issues in the field of translation studies surfaced, in the company’s international marketing strategy,